sujato/drafts/mn-introduction.md

 The Majjhima makes no mention of the Buddha’s wife, although his son Rāhula is prominently featured in several discourses (MN 61, MN 62, MN 147), showing the Buddha’s patient teaching and Rāhula’s eventual awakening.
 The Buddha’s father is briefly mentioned in the above passage on meditation as a child, but his birth mother, Māyā, is not mentioned in the Majjhima at all.
 His stepmother Mahāpajāpatī Gotamī, however, appears in MN 142 <cite>The Analysis of Offerings to the Teacher</cite>, where she offers robes to her son; but he encourages her to offer them rather to the whole community.

 MN 91 <cite>With Brahmāyu</cite> describes his behavior in minute detail, recording the tiny nuances of mindfulness and care that he brought to every activity.
 His followers saw him as the embodiment of the highest truth.
 Discerning his realization in every detail of his words and acts, they could be moved to exalted praise (MN 92 <cite>With Sela</cite>).
-However, far from encouraging mindless devotion, the Buddha encouraged his students to investigate him, describing a rigorous and detailed set of tests that a good spiritual teacher should pass (MN 47 <cite>The Inquirer</cite>).
+However, far from encouraging mindless devotion, the Buddha encouraged his students to investigate him, prescribing a rigorous and detailed set of tests that a good spiritual teacher should pass (MN 47 <cite>The Inquirer</cite>).

 ## The Disciples